Congrats On Your Pond!

 We wish we could tell you that pond care is as simple as buying a filter with the best reviews.
 But in reality, there’s much more to having a beautiful, healthy garden pond.
 That’s why it’s important to learn about the FOUR FUNDAMENTALS OF POND HEALTH: Filtration, Bacteria, Plants & Fish, and Water Treatments.

 We at Oklahoma Ponds want you to enjoy a stunning, healthy pond for years to come.
 That all starts with an effective biofiltration system.
-Think of your filtration system as the “stomach” of your pond: digesting all the muck, gunk and toxins in your water, making it livable for fish and plants.
+Think of your filtration system as the “stomach” of your pond: digesting all the muck, gunk, and toxins in your water, making it livable for fish and plants.

 The biofilter has two functions.
 First, it filters out and captures small particles in the water.
 Second, the media inside your filter is host to billions of beneficial bacteria.
 These bacteria work together to eliminate and convert toxins produced by fish, birds, grass clippings, dead algae, decaying pond plants, and more.
 Each different substrate in your filter is prefered by different strains of bacteria.
 Speaking of bacteria…

-Think about it like this: fish use your pond as a giant bathroom.
+Think about it like this: fish use your pond like a giant bathroom.
 Plants use it as a compost pile for dead leaves and other waste.
 If your pond is outdoors, it’s a magnet for dirt, grass clippings, leaves, and other debris.
 All this waste builds up over time, increasing the amount of ammonia in the water.
 Eventually, the ammonia levels become unsafe and deadly to your fish and plants.
 That’s where the beneficial bacteria come in.
 The bacteria growing in your biofilter break down and convert that nasty gunk into nitrites, which are then converted by other bacteria to nitrates.
 It’s these nitrates that are essential for plant health.
-Which leads to our third point..
+This leads to our third point…

 Healthy pond plants feed off the nitrates in your pond, keeping the water clear and preventing algae growth.
 The more plants you have, the less nitrates there are to feed the algae.
 Depending on the amount of sun your pond receives daily, you should have about 70% of your water covered or shaded by plants.